joelcrampton/mwnz-evaluation/README.md

     - `types/index.ts` an interface to define the JSON body for a company.
 Used as a type in the TypeScript
     - `tests/test.ts` the `jest` tests
 8. The simple API was now running and tested!
 I cleaned up the code, added some documentation and that was that

+## :thought_balloon: Considerations for deploying to a production environment
+- In `package.json` I defined a `start` script to use the compiled JavaScript code in `dist/`.
+This makes execution faster
+- For deploying to production, the experience I have is with AWS.
+I would:
+    - Create a Docker image of my API code
+    - Push the image to ECR
+    - Use a CloudFormation template to define an ECS Cluster and an ECS Task definition for that container
+    - Deploy the CloudFormation template

 ## :repeat: Things I would do differently
 - Everything was implemented using the `feature/api` branch.
 I should have broken the task down into smaller chunks e.g. `feature/tutorial`, `feature/xml2js` and `feature/test`